TEVA 7334 (Mycophenolate mofetil 250 mg)

 Pill imprint TEVA 7334 has been identified as Mycophenolate mofetil 250 mg.

-Mycophenolate mofetil is used in the treatment of nephrotic syndrome; multiple sclerosis; organ transplant, rejection prophylaxis; autoimmune hepatitis; dermatomyositis (and more), and belongs to the drug class selective immunosuppressants.
+Mycophenolate mofetil is used in the treatment of nephrotic syndrome; systemic lupus erythematosus; organ transplant, rejection prophylaxis; dermatomyositis; autoimmune hepatitis (and more), and belongs to the drug class selective immunosuppressants.
 There is positive evidence of human fetal risk during pregnancy.
-Mycophenolate mofetil 250 mg is not subject to the Controlled Substances Act.
+Mycophenolate mofetil 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 More about mycophenolate mofetil

 - Other brands: CellCept

 Every effort has been made to ensure that the information provided is accurate, up-to-date, and complete, but no guarantee is made to that effect.
 If you have questions about the drugs you are taking, check with your doctor, nurse or pharmacist.

 Copyright 2016 Drugs.com, National Library of Medicine, Truven Health Analytics and Cerner Multum, Inc. All Rights Reserved.